How to Choose a Pediatrician

 You spend the majority of your pregnancy being seen by a care provider.
 From choosing your initial OB to meeting with specialty doctors (if needed), you have likely done quite a bit of research on physicians in your area.
 But as you enter your third trimester, it’s time to start thinking about a provider for someone new: your baby.

-As soon as the baby is born, your OB kind of goes to the wayside and your pediatrician becomes your go-to for all medical needs concerning the baby.
+As soon as the baby is born, your OB kind of goes to the wayside, and your pediatrician becomes your go-to for all medical needs concerning the baby.
 Some pediatricians will come to the hospital after the baby is born while others require an in-office visit a few days after birth.
 Either way, you’ll need to be sure you have one locked down weeks before your due date so you aren’t scrambling to find a doctor at the last minute.
 Many women choose to interview a variety of doctors in their areas, while others rely solely on reviews.
 Still wondering how to choose a pediatrician?
 Read on.

 How to Choose a Pediatrician

 One of the best ways to narrow down your list (or start one) is to ask around for personal recommendations.
-Do you have any local mom friends who’s parenting styles align with yours?
+Do you have any local mom friends whose parenting styles align with yours?
 Ask them where they go and to be honest about their likes and dislikes about the practice.
 If you don’t know many moms in your area, consider joining a local Facebook group and asking there.
 Another great resource is your OB, midwife, or primary care provider—they are likely to know where their other patients have gone and heard things that could be beneficial to you.

 Run a Google Search